dgroomes/jackson-playground/README.md

 ## Instructions

+NOTE: I am using macOS and Bash 5.x

 1. Switch to Java 11
 1. Build the "edge version" of the Jackson artifacts with `./build-jackson-artifacts.sh`
 1. Switch to Java 15